-Planning permission for the site was granted in September 2009 and construction commenced in January 2010.
-Completed in three phases up to 2012, the project proved a hit with the market and sold entirely off plan.
-A further 21 homes were added to the scheme following the acquisition of Kings School, enabling Blueprint to respond to the demand that had been created.
+The project proved a hit with the market, selling entirely off plan at a premium not previously seen in the area at a time when the general sales market was experiencing slow sales and downward valuations.
+A further 21 homes built to Passivhaus principles were added to the scheme following the acquisition of Kings School, enabling Blueprint to respond to the demand that had been created.

-The homes mitigate the need for energy usage by virtue of their design, including super-high levels of insulation, whole-house heat recovery, industry leading levels of air tightness and maximum use of natural light.
+The homes incorporate super-high levels of insulation, whole-house heat recovery, industry leading levels of air tightness and maximum use of natural light.
 They also provide for a proportion of their energy requirements on-site through their roof mounted solar PV.